awxlong/collaborative-medvqa/README.md

 # Framework's Implementation

+## Data exploration

+You can run some of the jupyter notebooks in Notebooks/ to get familiar with the MEDIQA-M3G dataset.

 ## Preprocessing

 As a preliminary step, and for convenience, you can preprocess the dermatology images and save the feature vectors in `Features/`.
 You can choose your image encoder: